-Community Parking Program Pioneer Square
+Community Access and Parking Program Pioneer Square

 Pioneer Square is affected by multiple ongoing planning and transportation projects.
 These include:

 Many of these plans or projects affect parking supply and utilization in Pioneer Square.

 As part of the Alaskan Way Viaduct Replacement Program, the Washington State Department of Transportation (WSDOT) developed a parking mitigation plan which recognizes the critical importance of short-term parking for Pioneer Square businesses and visitors.
 SDOT is partnering with the Alliance for Pioneer Square to improve on-street parking use and turnover.
 A handout providing further details can be found here.

 SDOT is evaluating several options to increase the availability of on-street parking.
 These include:

 Note that on-street paid parking rates and time limits are set by Seattle’s Performance-Based Parking Pricing Program and will not be changed as a result of the Community Access and Parking Program work.